Options Trading for Beginners

 FAQs on Trading Options

 A: Options can be good for beginners because you have no obligation to do anything if you’re not happy with the direction your contract is moving.
-Additionally, options allow for a more conservative approach, and smaller capital requirements.
+Additionally, options allow for a more conservative approach and smaller capital requirements.

 A: Yes, you can start trading options with $500.
 To trade options you need a brokerage account.
 Most brokerages don’t have account minimums.

-A: Before you buy options, make sure you understand how they work, have a brokerage account, make a trading plan.
+A: Before you buy options, make sure you understand how they work, have a brokerage account, and make a trading plan.
 You can also consider paper trading as a practice.

 A: Traders can only exercise a European style option at its expiration date while American options can be exercised at any point before the expiration date.

-A: There is no one answer to that and you should keep in mind the differences between the two types of options related to their settlement prices, differences in exercising them and risk vs expense ratio.
+A: There is no one answer to that and you should keep in mind the differences between the two types of options related to their settlement prices, differences in exercising them, and risk vs expense ratio.